ajayundale/assignment-01-BITSoM_BA_25111455/part2-nosql/rdbms_vs_nosql.md

 ---

 ## The Verdict: A Hybrid Approach
-You don't actually have to pick just one.
-In fact, most modern startups use a **Hybrid Architecture**:

 | Use Case | Best Database | Why? |
 | :--- | :--- | :--- |